Tweety-Lab/AliLib/README.md

 Due to the fact AliLib uses Blade & Sorcery assemblies the best way to work with the project is to clone it into `Bade & Sorcery/BladeAndSorcery_Data/StreamingAssets`.

 # Features
+For a full list of features, check the [Wiki](https://github.com/Tweety-Lab/AliLib/wiki/Features).

 ## Easier Addressables
 ```csharp
 [Addressable("ProjectionSorcery.GlassSpawn")]